GulajavaMinistudio/FullJSExtensionPackCode/README.md

 ## Theme and Icon Included In This Pack

-Default themes included in this pack:
+Default themes included in this pack :

 - [Mayukai Theme](https://marketplace.visualstudio.com/items?itemName=GulajavaMinistudio.mayukaithemevsc) - Dark theme based on Ayu Theme, Andromeda Theme, Monokai, and some Material Colors.